Porter, Stanley. 2015. Linguistic analysis of the Greek New Testament. Grand Rapids, MI: Baker Academic.

 “The perfect tense-form is the realization of (at least) two meaningful semantic choices” (211).

-And then at another:
+And then at another, he writes:

 “Semantic markedness forms a cline, from the semantics of the aorist to the present to the perfect.
 This is the movement from the undifferentiated whole or complete action, grammaticalized by the aorist; to the contoured (whether internally or not) or progressive action of the present; to the most highly defined, complex, and contoured of the perfect, what I have labeled as the stative” (212).

 Again, Porter say nothing about what the complexity is.
 But this time he adds that the perfect is the “most highly defined.”
-I think the point here in Porter’s definition discussion is that the choice of -perfective and not +perfective and then the choice of +stative and not +imperfective are the meaning of the Greek perfect.
-Even here though, I would expect some discussion of the semantic significance of these choices for the perfect.
+I think the point here in Porter’s definition discussion is that the choice of -perfective and not +perfective and then the choice of +stative and not +imperfective are the meaning of the Greek perfect.* Even here though, I would expect some discussion of the semantic significance of these choices for the perfect.
 It is not explicitly stated what the effect of each choice has on the perfects meaning.
 How does stativity arise from the cline?
 My best guess is that the cline of semantic markedness that Porter describes here is predicated on entailments of each choice building on the next one.
 This would make the most sense of his later statement that “the stative aspect in some ways subsumes either aspect or both the perfective and imperfective aspects” (212).
 If this is his meaning, then there is a logic to it that explains the usage parallels between the imperfective and the perfect that is akin to what I and my co-authors attempt in Ellis, Dubis, & Aubrey (2016).
 But this is a difficult way for Porter to explain a definition to an audience.
+Both here and in his earlier works (Porter 1989, 1999, etc.) Porter fails to provide a substantive account of how his aspect cline actually functions.
+If I am correct that he is relying on the entailments that flow from the cline, those entailments need to be communicated.
+Porter shoots himself on the foot by providing a prose description for his grammatical analysis that is accessible and comprehensible to his audience.

 He is actually more transparent in his discussion of the perfect’s meaning when he leaves his cline and discusses language data.
 For example, he glosses ἤλπικα as, ‘I am in a hopeful state’, which is beneficial for understanding his meaning.
 He emphasizes that the subject is the focus the expressed state.
 This parallels what I think he is trying to say above and certainly clarifies the question.